 Innovation comes in various forms: increasing the efficiency of an existing solution, finding a new use of a product, improving its accessibility or developing a brand-new technology.

-What these innovations have in common is the fact of expanding the economy, creating job opportunities and alongside the necessity of trainings and lifelong learning.
+What these innovations have in common is their effect on the economy, creating job opportunities and increasing the necessity of trainings and lifelong learning.

-90% of jobs will request some level of digital skills.
-Each of us & each company is concerned and should consider these figures not as a threat but as an opportunity.
+90% of jobs will request some level of digital skill.
+Each of us and every company is affected by this trend but should consider these figures not as a threat but as an opportunity.
 In the ICT sector, there will be 756000 unfilled jobs for ICT professionals in Europe by next year.

 We need to anticipate, and make sure people are trained in time.
 If not, by the time students and workers know how to use a new technology, it will already be obsolete.

-The recent European Innovation Scoreboard shows that Brussels has moved up to being an Innovation Leader, having increased its innovation performance by 13,5% over the last eight years.
+The recent European Innovation Scoreboard shows that Brussels has moved up to the title of Innovation Leader, having increased its innovation performance by 13,5% over the last eight years.

-At the MIC Brussels, we’ve decided to inspire you, to showcase what has been done, but also what could be done.
+At the MIC Brussels, we want to inspire you, showcase what has been done, but also what could be done.
 Under the hashtag #TheFutureLivesinBrussels we’ve invited people to talk about tech, entrepreneurship, lifelong learning and innovation.